Barack Obama, Michelle: What their portraits say about them and their artists

 Gayle King, the “CBS This Morning” co-host, told me the Obamas had an earlier preview of their portraits.
 “Neither one of them” wanted to see the paintings for the first time at the unveiling.
 They “loved” the paintings.

 The paintings and related costs ran to $500,000, a Gallery spokesman said.
-Among the big donors: Steven Spielberg and his wife, Kate Upshaw, who were there.
+Among the big donors: Steven Spielberg and his wife, Kate Capshaw, who were there.

 Also spotted: Tom Hanks and a lot of former Obama White House staffers.